JamesBoadi/service-app/README.md

 ```
 This will run both the development server and nodeJS server in parallel

-#### Missing Dependicies
+#### Missing Dependencies

-You can install missing dependicies with one command
+You can install missing dependencies with one command

 ```
 npm-install-missing